Dayton Snowfall Totals & Accumulation Averages

 These averages don't show how much Dayton's snowfall varies from year to year.

-In December, for instance, one in four years totals over four inches of snow.
-Another 25 percent of years receive less than half an inch for the month.
+In December, for instance, one in four years totals over 2.2 inches of snow.
+Another 25 percent of years receive less than 0.3 inches for the month.

 When Dayton Has Its First & Last Snowfalls